-- c.4.
+- (2) which is secured by collateral which is Liquid, evidenced in writing and valued at the Marked to Market value or to another valued approved by the Commission; - xii.
+Any prepayment which is not Liquid; - xiii.
+A Liquid Asset which has been restricted for the purpose of obtaining or creating a non-allowable or illiquid asset or set aside for use outside the ordinary course of the Trading Participant's securities business; - xiv.
+All other assets which are not Liquid and those prescribed by the Commission as such; - c.2.
+Deducting general guarantees and indemnities for loans and indebtedness other than those incurred by the Trading Participant, unless otherwise permitted by CMIC and Commission; Provided, however, that where the Trading Participant guarantee is given to a company within the Trading Participant's group of companies, that company's assets and liabilities (to the extent that they are covered by the Trading Participant's guarantee) shall be taken into account as being part of the Trading Participant's assets and liabilities for purposes of computing NLC, and in such case the guarantee shall not be deducted from the computation unless CMIC or Commission provides otherwise. - c.3.
 Deducting long and short securities differences as follows: - i.
-Deducting the market value of all short securities differences (which shall include securities positions reflected on the securities record which are not susceptible to either count or confirmation) unresolved after discovery. - ii.
+Deducting the market value of all short securities differences (which shall include securities positions reflected on the securities record which are not susceptible to either count or confirmation) unresolved after discovery; - ii.
 Deducting the market value of any long securities differences, where such securities have been sold by the Trading Participant before they are adequately resolved, less any reserves established therefore; - iii.
-For an Exchange member, CMIC, and in the case of a Broker Dealer that is not a member of an Exchange, the Commission may extend the periods in paragraph A.3.c.2.ii above of this section for up to ten (10) business days if it finds that exceptional circumstances warrant an extension. - c.5.
+For an Exchange member, CMIC, and in the case of a Broker Dealer that is not a member of an Exchange, the Commission may extend the periods in paragraph A.3.c.2.ii above of this section for up to ten (10) business days if it finds that exceptional circumstances warrant an extension. - c.4.
 Deducting Negative Exposure.